Moscow International Financial Centre

 Follow this link to view the MIFC Joint Liaison Group structure chart.

-To get involved in our Moscow International Financial Centre Group, or find out more about our work, contact us.
+To get involved in our Moscow International Financial Centre Group, or learn more about our work contact Hamish Rowan-Hamilton.

 Follow this link to the Russian MIFC website to find out more about the Russian side of the initiative.